1. Home

 Blakeney Point sand and shingle spit

-Managed by the National Trust since 1912 and within the Norfolk Coast National Landscape, Blakeney Point is a 4-mile spit of flint-derived shingle and sand dunes, created by longshore drift across the River Glaven.
+Managed by the National Trust since 1912 and within the Norfolk Coast National Landscape, Blakeney Point, between Sheringham and Wells-next-the-Sea, is a 4-mile spit of flint-derived shingle and sand dunes, created by longshore drift across the River Glaven.

 Designated as Blakeney National Nature Reserve, the area includes tidal mudflats, salt marshes and reclaimed farmland, known as the Fresh Marshes, as well as a host of wildlife.
 It is an import site for breeding birds, especially Sandwich, common and little terns, migrating birds in the Autumn and Winter, a favourable spot for samphire, or sea asparagus, and is home to the largest seal colony in England, with more than 10,000 Grey seals (Halichoerus grypus) and pups on the shoreline in Winter.